Yemin Orde: History

 Yemin Orde Youth Village was established in 1953 by the British Friends of Youth Aliyah.
 The name was given to commemorate British Major General Orde Charles Wingate, an ardent supporter of the Zionist cause and instrumental in the formation of the Israel Defense Forces.
-The village provides a safe haven for immigrant and at-risk children aged 5–19.
-The students hail from all the world.
+The village provides a safe haven for immigrant and at-risk teens from around the world.

+Methodology

+Yemin Orde is the birthplace of a unique teaching methodology known as the Village Way.
+Founded by Dr. Chaim Peri, Director Emeritus of Yemin Orde Youth Village and Founder of Village Way Educational Initiatives, the Village Way is based on the core philosophy of "it takes a Village to raise a child."
+The Village Way is composed of 10 core components that educators and staff at Yemin Orde use to work with at-risk teens.

 A youth village patterned after the Israeli model was established in Rwanda.